WalterBM68/WalterBM68/README.md

 # 💫 About Me:
-I AM A WETHINKCODE_ ALUMNI, completed my studies in December 2025
+I AM A WETHINKCODE_ ALUMNI, COMPLETED MY STUDIES IN DECEMBER 2025

 ## 🌐 Socials: